-One of the highlights of the 2012 tour was the inclusion of Michael's song, "Tapioca Tundra," which appeared on the group's fifth album, The Birds, The Bees & The Monkees, and was also the B-side to "Valleri," peaking at an impressive #34 in 1968.
+One of the highlights of The Monkees' 2012 tour was the inclusion of Michael Nesmith's song, "Tapioca Tundra," which appeared on the group's fifth album, The Birds, The Bees & The Monkees, and was also the B-side to "Valleri" in 1968.
+On its own merit, "Tapioca Tundra" peaked at an impressive #34 on the Billboard chart that year.

 A highlight of those shows was your performance of "Tapioca Tundra," which was also a song you performed on your 2012 solo U.K. tour.
 It's a beautifully wacky song.
 What inspired it, and what led you to play this one live?